SenayYakut/Microsoft-LEAP-C-14-Sunnyvale-CA-Technical-Interview-prep-for-Software-Development-track./README.md

 7. determine if a string was an anagram) and discuss the Big O notation of various approaches.
 8. if they gave you a chance what Microsoft product you would be improving ang how?
 9. Design an ATM machine
-* Write a JavaScript program to compute the sum and product of an array of integers.
+10. Write a JavaScript program to compute the sum and product of an array of integers.
+11. Write a JavaScript program which accept a string as input and swap the case of each character.
+For example if you input 'The Quick Brown Fox' the output should be 'tHE qUICK bROWN fOX'.